Mtekdevops/Kubernetes/terraform-on-aws-eks/README.md

 ## What will students learn in your course?
 - You will learn to master Terraform & Kubernetes on AWS EKS in a Real-world perspective with 55 demo's on AWS Cloud with 25+ Kubernetes and 25+ Terraform Concepts
-- You will learn Terraform Basics for 4.5 hours
-- You will build a AWS VPC 3-Tier network with Terraform
 - You will build a AWS EKS Cluster with Public and Private Node Groups with Terraform
 - You will learn Kubernetes Fundamentals for 3 hours
 - You will implement a simple kubernetes deployment and service using Terraform Kubernetes Provider